0x41gawor/kubebuilder/main.md

 This will create new API group-version (`webapp/v1`) and the new kind `guestbook` in it.

-> *Why we have separate command for api creation and project initialization? bcuz we can have several apis = custom resources developed in a single project
+> *Why do we have separate command for api creation and project initialization? bcuz we can have several apis = custom resources developed in a single project

-> *Why we are creating a new api, not a new CRD? bcuz the ultimate goal is to extend our cluster's kube-api-server with new endpoints, and to code logic behind them
+> *Why are we creating a new api, not a new CRD? bcuz the ultimate goal is to extend our cluster's kube-api-server with new endpoints, and to code logic behind them

 Ok let's run it!

-kubebuilder asks us if to create resource and controller, click yes so you will have a scaffolds for that
+kubebuilder asks us if to create a resource and controller, click yes so you will have a scaffolds for that

 After this operation we've got some new files or changes in existing files in our project.